gastonzarate/opentrading/README.md

 ### TrendRadar Integration (News Aggregation)

-SharkBot integrates with [TrendRadar](https://github.com/sansan0/TrendRadar), a news aggregation tool that monitors 35+ platforms for crypto and trading-related news.
+Opentrading integrates with [TrendRadar](https://github.com/sansan0/TrendRadar), a news aggregation tool that monitors 35+ platforms for crypto and trading-related news.

 **What it provides:**
 - Real-time news aggregation from Chinese platforms (Weibo, Douyin, Baidu, etc.)